iul1an/vdbench-tests/README.md

 * Any modern Linux distro on which you can install Java v1.7+

 ## Setup
-We assume the following:
-* we had exported a shared filesystem volume (eg: a NFS share)
-* we mounted the volume on both worker1 and worker2 as /vdbench
-* Java is installed on the master and the workers
-* We have enough memory on the workers for the [Vdbench's Java HEAP](https://github.com/iul1an/vdbench-tests/blob/master/vdbench/vdbench#L39)

 For running the tests, we will use 3 machines:

 | Hostname | Role                                                     |